saeyslab/FlowSOM_Python/docs/api.md

 -   `tl` for tools
 -   `pl` for plotting

-The central class is `FlowSOM`, which can be used to read in data and directly perform the FlowSOM algorithm.
+The central class is `FlowSOM`, which can be used to read in data and directly perform the FlowSOM algorithm {cite:p}`van_gassen_flowsom_2015`.
 There is also a convenience function `flowsom_clustering` which performs the same steps but directly on an existing AnnData object.
-For more low-level control, the `FlowSOMEstimator` class with a scikit-learn Estimator API can be used.:
+For more low-level control, the `FlowSOMEstimator` class with a scikit-learn Estimator API can be used.

+For more background information, see the paper for this software package {cite:p}`couckuyt_efficient_2024` and the Nature Protocols paper {cite:p}`quintelier_analyzing_2021` on applying FlowSOM in practice.

 ```{eval-rst}
 .. module:: flowsom